chronopsychiatry/.github/profile/README.md

 Or see all [here](https://github.com/topics/ambient-bd)

 ## AMBIENT-Teens
+2024-2025

 AMBIENT-Teens is a feasibility study exploring radar sleep sensing in adolescents.
-For more information, see the [study protocol published in PLOS One](https://doi.org/10.1371/journal.pone.0313286)
+For more information, see the [AMBIENT-Teens website](https://ambientteens.wixsite.com/sleepstudy) and the [study protocol published in PLOS One](https://doi.org/10.1371/journal.pone.0313286)

 Current repositories:
 - [AMBIENT-Teens Data Management Plan](https://github.com/chronopsychiatry/Ambient-Teen-DMP)